About

 Eligible Organizations

 This competition is aimed at nonprofits and faith-based organizations that own or manage the facilities they operate out of.
-Furthermore, your organization must:
+Furthermore, your organization:

-- Be in Good Standing with the Colorado Secretary of State
+- Must be in Good Standing with the Colorado Secretary of State

-- You must be a registered 501(c)3 organization with the Internal Revenue Service or have a legal fiscal agent
+- Must be a registered 501(c)3 organization with the Internal Revenue Service or have a legal fiscal agent

-- Your organization must be Denver-based and/or serving Denver residents
+- Must be Denver-based and/or serving Denver residents

-- The majority of clients served must be Denver-based (60% or more)
+- Must be serving a majority of clients that are Denver-based (60% or more)

 Eligible Proposals